dwolfgram/web3-plus/README.md

 # web3-plus

-Currently supports creating wallets for 130+ coins and full payment support for BTC, ETH, LTC, BCH, and ERC20 tokens.
+Currently supports creating wallets for 130+ coins and full payment support for BTC, ETH, LTC, BCH, and ERC20 tokens under a unified API.

 The goal of web3-plus is to provide an open source foundation for devs to access when building cryptocurrency resources.
 I hope it helps someone save some time and can help the crypto space develop.